-There are four stages of sleep.
-But, when looking at dreaming, we’re really interested in the Non-REM (non-rapid eye movement) sleep stage and REM (rapid eye movement) sleep stages.
-The other two stages are for transitioning periods of the body systems transitioning to sleep or to wakefulness.
+Now, there are four stages of sleep, but I’ll focus on the non-REM (non-rapid eye movement) sleep and REM (rapid eye movement) sleep stages for exploring doggie dreams.
+The other two stages are transition periods for the body to move into sleep or wakefulness.

-A study of six Pointer dogs sleep-wake patterns during 24-hour periods found dogs will sleep about 12-14 hours per day, and cycle through wakefulness, Non-REM, and REM sleep cycles just as humans do.
-They actually spend about 12% of their sleep in REM or the dream state.
+A study examining the sleep and wake patterns of six Pointer dogs over 24-hour periods revealed that these dogs sleep for approximately 12-14 hours daily.
+Like humans, dogs cycle through wakefulness, Non-REM, and REM sleep cycles.
+Notably, they spend about 12% of their sleep in the REM or dream state.

-Scientists have determined that all vertebrates (beings that have backbones) have periods of Non-REM sleep.
-And interestingly, even some invertebrates, like the fruit fly, may have some sort of dream cycle.
+Scientists have found that all vertebrates, or creatures with backbones, experience Non-REM sleep.
+Intriguingly, even some invertebrates, such as fruit flies, may have some form of dream cycle.

 In 2001, researchers Matthew Wilson and Kenway Louie at the Massachusetts Institute of Technology (MIT) ran a study on laboratory rats and dreams.
 In this study, the rats ran mazes leading to food during the day, and researchers tracked their brain wave patterns.

-For your dog, this means they may be dreaming about their interactions with you, playing fetch, going for walks, or chasing a squirrel.
+For your dog, this means they may dream about their interactions with you.
+These interactions may include playing fetch, walking, or chasing a squirrel.
 We also know that the size and breed of the dog can predict the types of dreams they will experience.

-For the study, scientists disabled the Pons in the dog’s brain, allowing them to act out their dreams even though the brain waves showed they were still asleep.
-They found Pointers may point or search for imaginary game, Spaniels may dream of flushing out imaginary birds, or a Labrador Retriever may dream about chasing and retrieving a dream ball.
-The research suggests that, just like our dreams, dreams of dogs are connected to actual experiences.
+Scientists in this study disabled the Pons in the dogs’ brains, allowing them to act out their dreams while they were still asleep.
+They found Pointers may point or search for imaginary games, Spaniels may dream of flushing out imaginary birds, and a Labrador Retriever may dream about chasing and retrieving a ball.
+The research suggests that, just like our dreams, the dreams of dogs are connected to actual experiences.

-Puppies and senior dogs dream more than middle-aged dogs.
-This is due to puppies having underdeveloped Pons and senior dogs can have less-efficient Pons.
+Sleep researchers believe that size and age matter just as much as a dog’s breed.
+For instance, puppies and senior dogs dream more than middle-aged dogs.
+This is because puppies have underdeveloped Pons, and senior dogs can have less-efficient Pons.

-Dr Stanley Coren, a professor emeritus of psychology at the University of British Columbia and author of the fascinating book “Do Dogs Dream”, says that the size of the dog indicates the size of the dreams.
+Dr. Stanley Coren, a professor emeritus of psychology at the University of British Columbia and author of the fascinating book “Do Dogs Dream,” says that a dog’s size indicates the size of the dreams.